drovak0/wf-2020-11-15/week11/day4/mashallathon.md

 - [ ] max group size is 3
 - [ ] create 1 location per group -> inherits from Location (extends)
-- [ ] create 1 class for each person in the group -> inherit from Organism (extends)
+- [ ] create 1 organism class for each person in the group -> inherit from Organism (extends)
 - [ ] create 3 member variables for each class
 - [ ] create 3 methods for each class
-- [ ] in your test or main file create your Location and classes
+- [ ] in your test or main file create your Location and Organism

 ## Sensei